Feasibility study for detecting metal springs in mesh boxes

 Deformed outer walls of a pallet cage, recognized and excluded by deep learning in industrial image processing.
 Detect deformation proof of concept.

-The deformation of the outer walls is generally not a reason for exclusion in this application, but it does lead to problems when detecting metal hangers that are located exactly under a bulge.
+In this case, deformation of the outer walls is not generally a reason for exclusion, but it does lead to problems in detecting metal springs located directly beneath a bulge.
 Deep learning enables these deformations to be recognized automatically and the affected pallet cages to be excluded.

 Advantages of a deep learning vision system for recognizing anomalies